 The Center for Communal Studies is located in room 2009 of the Liberal Arts Center on the campus of the University of Southern Indiana.
 Our hours are Monday and Wednesday, 8 am to 4 pm.

 The Center for Communal Studies promotes the study of historic and contemporary communal groups, intentional communities and utopias.
-Established in 1976 at the University of Southern Indiana, it encourages and facilitates meetings, classes, scholarships, publications, networking and public interest in communal groups past and present, here and abroad.
+Established in 1976 at the University of Southern Indiana, the Center encourages and facilitates meetings, classes, scholarships, publications, networking and public interest in communal groups past and present, here and abroad.

-The rich research resources of the center are housed in the Special Collections/University Archives in the David L. Rice Library.
-The center archives contain primary and secondary materials on more than one hundred historic communes and several hundred collective, cooperative and co-housing communities founded since 1965.
-Noted communal scholars have donated their private collections and their extensive research notes and papers to the center archives.
+The rich research resources of the Center are housed in the Special Collections/University Archives in the David L. Rice Library.
+The Center archives hold primary and secondary materials on more than one hundred historic communes and several hundred collective, cooperative and co-housing communities founded since 1965.
+Noted communal scholars have donated their private collections and their extensive research notes and papers to the Center archives.